Deadline Extended: Friday, April 20, 2018 at 2pm Eastern Time/11am Pacific Time

 The program will involve instructional sessions in the morning and application-oriented sessions in the afternoon.
 Guest speakers, both journalists and social scientists, will help with both the instructional and application aspects of the program, and will point journalists toward current topics where interaction with social science may be useful.

 Participation is restricted to U.S.-based journalists.
 Most participant costs during the workshop, including accommodation, meals and economy-class travel expenses will be covered directly or reimbursed by the foundation.
 About 15-20 participants will be invited.
 Accepted applicants must agree to attend all sessions of the three-day program.

 There is no application form or program information beyond this announcement.
 To apply, send (i) an abbreviated curriculum vitae, (ii) a statement (maximum three pages) describing both your current work and your interest in social science research (especially as it relates to RSF research programs in Social Inequality, Behavioral Economics, Future of Work, the Social, Political and Economic Effects of the Affordable Care Act and Race, Ethnicity, and Immigration), and (iii) writing samples (no more than 20 pages total).
 All applications must include an e-mail and an alternative means of contact (e.g., phone number).
 Send your CV, statement, and writing samples (all collapsed into a single pdf file) to firstname.lastname@example.org.

-Complete applications must be received by Friday, March 30 at 2pm Eastern Time/11am Pacific Time.
-We will notify applicants solely through e-mail, by May 1 and will ask participants to confirm their participation very soon thereafter.
+Complete applications must be received by Friday, April 20 at 2pm Eastern Time/11am Pacific Time.
+We will notify applicants solely through e-mail, by end of May and will ask participants to confirm their participation very soon thereafter.
 Inquiries can be sent to email@example.com.